 Incidentally, we have heard different opinions as to whether it would be better to visit the beach at low or high tide.
 At low tide the beach doesn’t look very beautiful, but you can at least walk to the offshore island.
 However, high tide transforms the beach into a dreamy paradise.
 If in doubt, we would rather come at high tide.
 The only downside is that maybe a few excursion boats will also head for the beach during high tide, bringing groups of people with them.

 There are no accommodation options at Laem Haad Beach.
-They only recently just opened their very first beach bar, where you can rent a beach chair for 100 Baht per person.
-We got ourselves a fresh coconut and tried out the coolest palm tree swing ever!
+There was a beach bar but unfortunately it is closed.
 What a gorgeous place, we really hope that the cozy vibes here will be long lived!

 One little downer, which we cannot hide: directly behind the beach (on the way there, so to speak) were several small mountains of garbage on the day of our visit.
 We read that boats often unload their garbage here because it’s easy to do so.
 So disappointed that anyone would trash such a heavenly place.